 - estimated remaining time

-Please note that this is just an estimation and it can’t be accurate in all cases, as the battery life depends on varying usage patterns.
-The estimation is based squarely on the recorded discharge rate (i.e. how many % of the battery has been used vs. the time it took) and an assumption that the discharge rate is roughly linear (which means that for example discharging from 90% to 80% will take about the same amount of time as discharging from 20% to 10%)
+Please note that this is just an estimation and it can’t always be accurate, as the battery drain depends on varying usage patterns.
+The estimation is based on the recorded discharge rate (i.e. how many % of the battery has been used vs. the time it took) and an assumption that the discharge rate is roughly linear (which means that for example discharging from 90% to 80% will take about the same time as discharging from 20% to 10%).

 This watch face was optimized to reduce the battery drain, but you need to be aware that your choice of configuration options will have impact on the watch endurance between charges.
-In general it is expected that activating the second screen, 1Hz seconds, ‘Real Time HR’ and complex data fields (history/graphs) will drain the battery faster.
-Please note that an option is provided to enable 1Hz seconds (and HR) during daytime only, so that the battery drain at night is reduced – hopefully you don’t need them when you are supposed to be sleeping.
-‘Day’/’Night’ is determined from the user settings (bed time / wake time).
+In general it is expected that activating small time with seconds on the first screen, analog seconds, ‘Real Time HR’ and complex data fields (history/graphs) may drain the battery faster.
+Please note that an option is provided to enable analog seconds (and HR) during daytime only, so that the battery drain at night is reduced.
+Daytime and nighttime is determined from the user settings (bed time / wake time).